A Prairie Home Companion: Fictional sponsors

 The show creates advertisements for fictional products, performed in the style of live old-time radio commercials.
 The show acknowledges its actual underwriters at the beginning, end, and middle (break) of the show.

-Prairie Homes most prominent "sponsor" is the fictitious "Powdermilk Biscuits".
+Prairie Homes most prominent "sponsor" is the fictitious "Powdermilk Biscuits", this is similar to the Martha White brand flour's sponsorship, continuously since 1948, of the Grand Ole Opry radio program.
 Before he and the band performed the product's jingle every week ("Has your family tried 'em, Powdermilk?"), Garrison Keillor would extol Powdermilk's virtues in this way:

 Heavens they're tasty, and expeditious.
 Give shy persons the strength they need to get up and do what needs to be done.
 Made from whole wheat raised by Norwegian bachelor farmers, so you know they're not only good for you, they're pure, mostly.
 Get 'em in the bright blue box with a picture of a biscuit on the front, or ready-made in the brown bag with the dark stains that indicate freshness.

 Among its other "sponsors", Bebop-A-Reebop Rhubarb Pie (and Frozen Rhubarb Pie Filling) has been prominent, with ads featuring the Bebop-A-Reebop jingle, performed to the tune of "Shortnin' Bread":